ALTUS-Community/SolutionStarters/Reporting/Paginated/README.md

 - Updated the SQL code with the correct data mappings so that its consistent throughout the reports.
 Data mapping document can be found at the bottom of this page under Data mapping for SQL

-- New icon for Project Status has been added - No KPI, Custom KPI
+- New icon for Portfolio Status has been added - No KPI, Custom KPI

 - Added Baseline info - Baseline Finish under Associated Project Summary page.